 Specific Use Cases

 In support of the overall scope, the following use cases will guide the development of the specification.
 While a solution is not required to satisfy all, or even any specific use case, it will be evaluated on how many different use cases it actually can address.
-Use cases and detail is being developed by the community on:
+Use cases and detail are being developed by the community on:

 https://github.com/omg-threat-modeling/phase1

-While this RFP provides a thin and wide model that captures the concepts of threat modelling and risk management, these use cases provide real life applications that would allow for specific elements from the underlying technical specifications to be integrated and modelled as needed.
+While this RFP requests responses for a thin and wide model that captures the concepts of threat modeling and risk management, these use cases provide real life applications, solutions, and capabilities that would allow for specific elements from the underlying technical specifications to be integrated and modelled as needed.

 Scope of Proposals Sought

 The purpose of this initiative is to develop a computation independent model (CIM) as a conceptual model to represent a broad, semantically aligned view of threat and risk across multiple domains and segments.
 Most communities have their own preferred formats and mechanisms for representing and sharing information about threat.
-The conceptual model will be mapped to platform specific representations (e.g. XML Schema) to drive semantic interoperability across multiple formats supporting cross-domain mission and use-case requirements.
+The conceptual model will be mapped to platform specific representations (e.g. XML Schema) through their logical model representation (PIM) to drive semantic interoperability across multiple formats supporting cross-domain mission and use-case requirements.
 This cross-domain capability will then provide a framework that will aid in planning, simulation, assessment, situational awareness and integrated threat/risk response.

-Operational Vs other kinds of threats and risks
+Operational vs. other kinds of threats and risks

 This RFP requests models for operational threats and risks.
+Operational risks are situations having a negative impact on an organization or company due to uncertainties related to possible breakdowns in a system or its environment via supply chain, injury to a person or failure of a process resulting from intentional/malicious as well as unintentional/natural operational threats.
+One of the main impacts of operational risks is inability to conduct operations as planned.

+Examples of operational risks and threats include but are not limited to: Danger to an oil rig from a hurricane, an organisations loss of private or confidential information, an attack on a power substation potentially causing grid failure, compromise of industrial control systems, threat of physical and/or cyber-attacks on major sporting events, denial of service attacks on a web site, etc.

-Operational threats and risks involve the uncertainty a company or firm faces when it attempts to operate within a given field or industry.
-Operational risk is the risk that is not inherent in financial or market risk.
-It is the risk remaining after determining financing and market risk, and includes risks resulting from breakdowns in internal procedures, people and systems resulting from intentional/malicious as well as unintentional/natural threats.Operational threats and risks may be distinguished from other kinds of business risks such as market risk, credit risk, legal risk, project management risk or reputation risk.
+Operational threats and risks may be distinguished from other kinds of business risks such as market risk, credit risk, legal risk, project management risk or reputation risk.

 Types of threats and risks which are in scope

-Specifically, the following capabilities MUST be addressed:
+Specifically, the following should be addressed at the conceptual level:

 Ensure that the conceptual threat/risk model can be applied to different domains, specifically: